Skip to main content

 Setting Up Homebrew #

 Homebrew provides a package management system for macOS.
-It enables you to quickly install the tools and libraries that you need and regularly update all of them.
-Always use Homebrew for tools that have frequently have new releases, like the AWS CLI and Trivy.
+It enables you to quickly install the tools and libraries that you need and regularly update them.
+Always use Homebrew for tools that have frequently have new releases, like the AWS CLI.

 To install Homebrew, download and open the latest PKG file from the Releases on GitHub.

-You should also amend your PATH, so that the versions of tools that are installed with Homebrew take precedence over others.
+You should also amend your PATH, so that the versions of tools that Homebrew provides will take precedence over others.
 To do this, edit the file .zshrc in your home directory to include this line:

 export PATH="/usr/local/bin:/usr/local/sbin:~/bin:$PATH"

-You need to close all of your terminal windows for this change to take effect.
+You need to close your terminal windows for this change to take effect.

 To check that Homebrew is installed correctly, run this command in a terminal window: